 • Look at your travel plans and check what vaccines are necessary.
 For information on what countries may need vaccines see Tropical Medical Bureau www.tmb.ie.
 They can provide you with detailed information on vaccines, malaria prevention and the latest health news tailored to your travel plans.
 It is important to note that there are no special restrictions for vaccinations due to diabetes.
 Furthermore, it is more important for a person with diabetes to actually get the recommended vaccinations since illness will mean more difficult consequences associated with diabetes control.
 No precautions will give absolute protection, so, if you develop a fever, or feel ill while travelling or up to three months on return, seek medical assistance immediately.

 • Check on the basic forms of carbohydrates eaten in the countries that you are visiting.
 While away, it should be possible to select familiar food such as rice, pasta, bread, biscuits and fruit.
 You may need to schedule an appointment with your dietician to discuss the carbohydrate content of some of the basic foreign foods you may come across while away.

 • Update yourself on you Sick Day Rules/Management and how to manage in the event of illness and discuss this plan with your travel companions.

-• Be Responsible and always carry quick acting carbohydrate in the case of a hypo (low blood sugar level).
-Be aware of your hypo symptoms and treat as necessary.
+• Be Responsible and always carry quick-acting carbohydrates in the case of a hypo (low blood sugar level).
+Be aware of your hypo symptoms and treat them as necessary.
 Advise your travel companions about hypoglycaemia, its causes, and symptoms and how to treat a hypo event.
 You may wish your travelling companion to be instructed on how to use glucagon in case of an emergency.

 • Alcohol may also lower your blood glucose level, so do not drink on an empty stomach.
 You may need to take an extra carbohydrate snack before going to bed as alcohol has the potential to lower your glucose level hours later or the following morning.